Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/r_system_interface_messages/troubleshoot_tivoli_optimizer.md

 When CFTMAIN is started, the UCONFRUN dataset is exclusively held by CFTMAIN and Copilot waits for the dataset to be freed.

--or-

-If Copilot is started, the UCONFRUN dataset is held exclusively by Copilot.
+- or- If Copilot is started, the UCONFRUN dataset is held exclusively by Copilot.

 ****Resolution****